LambdaSchool/Model-Controllers-and-UINavigationController/README.md

 ## Objective 3 - Use the UINavigationItem API to customize navigation bar

-### Lecture

 If we want to add UI elements to a navigation bar, we can't actually add them directly.
 Instead we use navigation items.

 Navigation items (`UINavigationItem`) allow us to customize what is displayed on a navigation bar.
 For example, we can give it a title that describes what the view controller is, like "Contact List" or "Edit Contact".
 We can also add buttons to the navigation item, which will then place them on the navigation bar for us.

 It should be noted that you can set up navigation controllers, segues, and navigation items both in Interface Builder or programmatically.

 ## Objective 4 - Understand and explain the purpose of the MVC design pattern

-### Lecture

 In iOS development, we use archetectural design patterns in order to structure our code in a way that promotes easy scalability and reusability.
 The most commonly used design pattern in iOS development is called MVC. _MVC_ stands for "Model-View-Controller".
 Each part of MVC has a specific job that helps keep our code clean while being scalable and reusable: